 The Master Plan allows for joint venture proposals in conjunction with the SLSC redevelopment which could include licensed premises.
 The footprints of the SLSC, The Pavilion and similar structures are indicative and could increase or decrease in size subject to:

-- Final area requirements and - Coastal hazards and sea level rise studies the course of a year.
-A summary of the community's comments
+- Final area requirements and - Coastal hazards and sea level rise studies .